SolaceLabs/pubsubplus-cf-dev/README.md

 solace-messaging-cf-dev/workspace/solace-messaging-0.4.0.pivotal
 ~~~~

-## Deployment - Connecting the dots

-Now we have all the tools, the VMs created, and we can start using them.
+#### Login to cli-tools VM

-## Do the steps below using the cli-tools VM
+All deployment steps require you to be logged in to the cli-tools VM

 ~~~~
 cd solace-messaging-cf-dev